redFrik/superColliderStandalone-macOS/README.md

 At the moment I see no way around this without editing the C++ code and compile a custom SuperCollider.app.

-Also, at startup you will get two warnings in the terminal that I do not know how to avoid:

-* _scide warning: Failed to load fallback translation file._
-* _/Library/Caches/com.apple.xbs/Sources/AppleGVA..._

-This method is confirmed to work under macOS 10.12.6 and macOS 10.14.4 with SuperCollider 3.11.0.
+This method is confirmed to work under macOS 10.14.6 with SuperCollider 3.12.0.

 ---